Tyler887/so/README.md

 ```
 ## Python 3 Support
 Python 3.6+ is supported.
 The binaries do not require Python at all, but running
 or compiling the scripts requires Python.
-Older versions are not supported.
+Older versions are not supported (for one reason:
+F-strings).
 ## Python 2 Support
 Python 2.x is not supported.
 When compiling, make sure you have Python 3.
 If you have both, remember to execute Python 3 instead of Python 2.